The Ivy (United States)

 The Ivy is a restaurant located at 113 N. Robertson Boulevard in Los Angeles founded and owned by chef Richard Irving and interior designer Lynn von Kersting.
 They run the restaurant alongside their daughter India von Kersting Irving.
 Open since 1983, The Ivy is known for its historic significance to the LA food scene, popularity with celebrities, distinctive interiors, and its eclectic menu.

 Along with The Ivy, the family also owns and runs Ivy at the Shore on Ocean Avenue in Santa Monica, The Ivy Bakery in Beverlywood, and boutique interiors and homeware shop Indigo Seas, located across the street from The Ivy on Robertson Boulevard.

 Ivy at the Shore

 In 1985, Irving and von Kersting opened Ivy at the Shore on Ocean Avenue, near the Santa Monica pier.
 Ivy at the Shore serves a similar menu to The Ivy in a relaxed, tropical atmosphere with a scenic view of the Pacific Ocean, and features a front patio overlooking the ocean and a large outdoor garden in back.
-Shortly after its opening, it was acclaimed as ‘the restaurant of the year’ by Sharon Boorstin of the Los Angeles Herald Examiner.
+Shortly after its opening, it was acclaimed as 'the restaurant of the year' by Sharon Boorstin of the Los Angeles Herald Examiner.

-The Ivy Bakery - Dolce Isola
+Dolce Isola: The Ivy Bakery

-Irving and von Kersting opened Dolce Isola: The Ivy Bakery in 2007 inspired by Irving’s original LA Desserts bakery.
-Located at 2869 South Robertson, the bakery serves a shortened version of The Ivy menu with classics such as crab cakes, chopped salad, and chocolate chip cookies as well as sandwiches, pastries, seasonal gelato, coffee and juices.
+Irving and von Kersting opened Dolce Isola: The Ivy Bakery in 2007 inspired by Irving's original LA Desserts bakery.
+Located at 2869 South Robertson, the bakery serves a shortened version of The Ivy menu.
 Dolce Isola supplies desserts to the restaurants and also sells personalized occasion cakes.

-Celeb hotspot

-The area around The Ivy on Robertson Boulevard is crowded with boutiques; paparazzi shooting for Us Weekly, In Touch or Life & Style; and tourists with "the largest herd of bulb flashers... found directly across the street from The Ivy, where stars and stargazers alike dine".
-An MSNBC article called The Ivy "a celebrity beehive that sees a constant stream of Hummers, Mercedes and Jaguars pull up and discharge folks who pay through the nose to be seen eating in public".